ildar-shaimordanov/psubst/IssuesAndTroubleshooting.md

 ## Mapping `A:` or `B:` to a folder on another drive

-As it was mentioned in the [issue 16](https://github.com/ildar-shaimordanov/psubst/issues/16), there is trouble in mapping the drives `A:` or `B:` to a folder on another drive.
-As @bourbongoat said this issue can be solved removing the registry key for the particular drives:
+As it was mentioned in the [issue 16](https://github.com/ildar-shaimordanov/psubst/issues/16), there is trouble in mapping the drives `A:` or `B:` to a folder on another drive. @bourbongoat said that this issue can be solved removing the registry key for the particular drives:

 > Deleting the registry key for the b:\ drive will fix it, however.
 I've also reproduced the issue with the a:\ drive, but others seem to work without issue.